TeamRizu/outfox-wiki/content/dev/mode-support/dtx-gda-support.md

 Project OutFox contains parsers for the DTX and GDA/G2D chart formats, which are the standard formats used in conjunction with the ``gddm`` and ``gdgf`` game types.
 The following table contains details on the DTX/GDA/G2D channels that Project OutFox currently supports.

+We have recently added parsing support for the guitar/bass side of this chart format, however we have heard that the DTX clients will be removing support for guitar and bass charts in their clients.

+You need not worry about our abandonment of these modes, we will also look at creating a new easier to use format for gdgf in the future which supports 3/5 and 6 fret which has been requested by our community.
+The game mode can live on with us.

 ## DTX/GDA Notedata support as of Alpha 4.10.0

 ### Key: